By Alisha Perez, MS, CCLS | July 24, 2006 12:00 am

 Work quickly.
 All choices should be offered and discussions finished before the injection or blood glucose monitoring supplies are out of their storage place.
 Adults should avoid engaging in lengthy negotiations with their child once the syringe or lancet is out and ready to be used.
 Looking at the syringe or lancet while discussing its use often creates more anticipatory anxiety.

 Use distraction.
 Distraction is the most practical and effective tool families can use to minimize pain and distress for children.
 The use of cognitive distraction and touch distraction is based on the theory that cognitive activities and stimulation of the skin by stroking, rubbing, or applying pressure create impulses that travel to the brain and spinal cord quickly and interrupt the pain impulses that travel through the same pathways, reducing pain perception.
-Several recent studies suggest that both cognitive and touch distraction may be quite effective in reducing pain during immunization injections.
+Several studies suggest that both cognitive and touch distraction may be quite effective in reducing pain during immunization injections.

 Cognitive distraction activities include blowing bubbles or a party-blower, squeezing on a soft ball, searching for specific items in a colorful photo or in the room, doing simple math equations out loud, counting, or saying the alphabet.
 Touch and pressure distraction may be helpful for children who are too upset to effectively engage in a cognitive activity during injections.
 The easiest way to use this technique is to apply pressure to the injection site with the thumb for 10 seconds just prior to the injection.
 People often use this technique in reverse when they experience pain.
 For example, a person bumps his shin and immediately rubs the injury to reduce the pain.